jbnam/twists/README.md

    sage: L = tw_central_l_values.load_from_dat('11a1', 3, './'); print(L[0])
    [11, 3, 7, 1, (1.9971068270600854+1.3284392937855751j), (2.3704694055761992-1.1751062918847859j), 1, 2, 2, 3, 6825]
    ```
-4. Once a tw_central_l_values class object created, one can save it as a npz (Numpy compressed) file into a path.
+4. Once a tw_central_l_values class object is created, one can save it as a npz (Numpy compressed) file into a path.
 Then, the npz file is saved in
    ```
    sage: L.save_to_npz('./')
    ```